suminus/pfc_marker/README.md

 pfc_marker imports edls (cmx3600),csv, dvs clipster-timelines as clip-frame-markers into a existing pfclean-timeline.

 ```
-edl: source- or record-tc only, dissolves are filterd out, without comments (as of now)
+edl: source- or record-tc only, dissolves are filterd out, tapename mapped as notes

 clipster: timeline-markers including names and comments